“The Dyspraxia Foundation was my parent’s first port of call when I was diagnosed and thanks to their help they didn’t feel alone.”

 Let’s make a difference together

-Visit our hompage for a DONATE button at the bottom of the homepage to donate via PayPal or Go to https://www.justgiving.com/ to donate or register an event and support us – we need your support to continue our work.
+Visit our homepage for a DONATE button at the bottom of the homepage to donate via PayPal or visit Virgin Money Giving to to donate or register an event and support us – we need your support to continue our work.

 Become a Friend of the Dyspraxia Foundation

 Donate anything from £5 per month to make a real difference to our work.
 Your money will help towards keeping the helpline open, offering advice and ensure that we can support those in need.
-Simply fill in our form and send it back to us at email@example.com
+Simply fill in our online form

 Perfect for the person who loves to search, sell and shop on line!
 Just follow the directions below to see how you can support the Dyspraxia Foundation and raise funds for us at the same time.